-Class XII Chapter 14 - Ecosystem Biology
+Class XII Chapter 12 - Ecosystem Biology

 Question 1:

 Fill in the blanks.

-because they fix carbon dioxide.
+(a) Plants are called as because they fix carbon dioxide.

-by trees, the pyramid (of numbers) is type.
+(b) In an ecosystem domina ated by trees, the pyramid (of numbers) is type.

-miting factor for the productivity is ()per
+(c) In aquatic ecosystems, the limiting factor for the productivity is .·

-(d) Common detritivores in our
+(d) Common detritivores in our ecosystem are

-(e) The major reservoir of carbo
+(e) The major reservoir of o carbon on earth is

 Answer

-nha

-(a) Plants are called as phs because they fix carbon dioxide.
+(a) Plants are called as because they fix carbon dioxide.

-(b) In an acceptation dominator d by trees, the pyramid (of numbers) is of $\stackrel{\mathrm{in}}{}$ nverted
+(b) In an ecosystem domi nated by trees, the pyramid (of numbers) is of - inverted

-a by trees, the pyramia (or numbers) is of -

 type.

-(c) In aquatic ecosystems, the li miting factor for productivity is light .
+(c) In aquatic ecosystems, the limiting factor for productivity is $\frac{ ext{light}}{ ext{.}}$.

-earthworms

-(d) Common detritivores in our ecosystem are
+(d) Common detritivores in our ecosystem are earthworms .

+oceans

 (e) A major reservoir of carbon on Earth is

 Question 2:

-Which one of the following has t he largest population in a food chain?
+Which one of the following I has the largest population in a food chain?

 (a) Producers

 (b) Primary consumers

 (c) Secondary consumers

 (d) Decomposers

 Answer

 (d) Decomposers

-anisms such as bacteria and fungi.
-They form th e largest
+Decomposers include micro o-organisms such as bacteria and fungi.
+They form the largest

 population in a food chain and obtain nutrients by breaking down the remains of dead

-plants and animals. .
-2
+plants and animals.

+Question 3:

-Question 3: The second trophic level in a lake is-(a) Phytoplankton
+The second trophic level in a lake is-

+(a) Phytoplankton